-1 ST Y EAR INSTRUCTIONAL OFFERINGS SAQA HEMIS SEMESTER 1 SEMESTER 2 INSTRUCTIONAL OFFERINGS CREDITS CREDITS LCS 5001 Academic Literacy and Communication Studies 12 0.100 PPE5011 Applied Physics of Energy Conversion I 12 0.100 DLC5011 Basic Digital Literacy 6 0.050 EEN5011 Electrical Engineering I 12 0.100 WIS5011 Mathematics IA 6 0.050 LES5011 Solar Energy Systems I 12 0.100 PIM5011 PIM5012 Personal Information Management 0 0 EIP5012 Electrical Installation and Practice 12 0.100 HPP5012 Health and Safety: Principles and Practice 6 0.050 WIS5012 Mathematics IB 6 0.050
+1 ST YEAR INSTRUCTIONAL OFFERINGS SAQA HEMIS

+SEMESTER 1 SEMESTER 2 INSTRUCTIONAL OFFERINGS CREDITS CREDITS

+LCS 55001 Academic Literacy and Communication Studies 12 0.100

+PPE5011 Applied Physics of Energy Conversion I 12 0.100

+DLC5011 Basic Digital Literacy 6 0.050

+EEN5011 Electrical Engineering I 12 0.100

+WIS5011 Mathematics IA 6 0.050

+LES5011 Solar Energy Systems I 12 0.100

+PIM5011 PIM5012 Personal Information Management 0 0

+EIP5012 Electrical Installation and Practice 12 0.100

+HPP5012 Health and Safety: Principles and Practice 6 0.050

+WIS5012 Mathematics IB 6 0.050

 PGS5012 Power Generation and Storage 12 0.100

 LES5022 Solar Energy Systems II 12 0.100

 LWG5012 Small-wind Generation 12 0.100

-Tota l: 120 1.000
+, Total: 120 1.000

-- All instructional offerings are compulsory. - Any application for subject recognition will be considered ONLY for subjects completed at equivalent level, not at a lower level. - No student will be allowed to graduate without completing the Academic Literacy and Communication Studies module. - No student will be allowed to graduate without successfully completing the following instructional offering: Academic Literacy and Communication Studies. - No student will be allowed to graduate without successfully completing Personal Information Management (PIM5011 or PIM5012) - The qualification will be issued upon completion of 120 credits. - One intake per year, in January. - After successful completion of this qualification, the Higher Certificate will be conferred during an official graduation ceremony of CUT.
+Any application for subject recognition will be considered ONLY for subjects completed at equivalent level, not at a lower level.

+No student will be allowed to graduate without completing the Academic Literacy and Communication Studies module.

+No student will be allowed to graduate without successfully completing the following instructional offering: Academic Literacy and Communication Studies.

+No student will be allowed to graduate without successfully completing Personal Information Management (PIM5011 or PIM5012)

+The qualification will be issued upon completion of 120 credits.

+After successful completion of this qualification, the Higher Certificate will be conferred during an official graduation ceremony of CUT.

-- A Grade 12 National Senior Certificate (NSC) with a minimum score of 27 on the CUT scoring scale, plus a minimum mark of 50% on standard grade or 40% on higher grade in both Physical Sciences and Mathematics. - Candidates with a score of 23 to 26 on the CUT scoring scale must successfully complete the selection process for admission, which could include the writing of an admission selection test. - Mathematical Literacy will not be accepted.
+A Grade 12 National Senior Certificate (NSC) with a minimum score of 27 on the CUT scoring scale, plus a minimum mark of 50% on standard grade or 40% on higher grade in both Physical Sciences and Mathematics.

+Candidates with a score of 23 to 26 on the CUT scoring scale must successfully complete the selection process for admission, which could include the writing of an admission selection test.

-- A National Senior Certificate (NSC) with a score of 27 on the CUT scoring scale, plus a minimum pass mark of 50% (rating 4) in both Mathematics and Physical Sciences. - Candidates with a score of 23 to 26 on the CUT scoring scale must successfully complete the selection process for admission, which could include the writing of an admission selection test. - Mathematical Literacy will not be accepted. - Applicants in possession of the National Certificate Vocational (NCV) will be selected according to the selection requirements as approved by Senate.
+A National Senior Certificate (NSC) with a score of 27 on the CUT scoring scale, plus a minimum pass mark of 50% (rating 4) in both Mathematics and Physical Sciences.

+Candidates with a score of 23 to 26 on the CUT scoring scale must successfully complete the selection process for admission, which could include the writing of an admission selection test.

+Applicants in possession of the National Certificate Vocational (NCV) will be selected according to the selection requirements as approved by Senate.

-26.1 DIPLOMA IN COMPUTER NETWORKING This learning programme will be offered in Bloemfontein.
+26.1 DIPLOMA IN COMPUTER NETWORKING

 DP\CMN

-SAQA CREDITS: 387
+SAQA CREDITS:

-MINIMUM CREDITS REQUIRED: 387
+MINIMUM CREDITS REQUIRED:

-HEMIS CREDITS 3.000
+HEMIS CREDITS

-NQF LEVEL: 6
+NQF LEVEL:

-DURATION OF LEARNING PROGRAMME: 3 years
+DURATION OF LEARNING PROGRAMME:

+3 years

-1 ST YEAR INSTRUCTIONAL OFFERINGS SAQA HEMIS SEMESTER 1 SEMESTER 2 INSTRUCTIONAL OFFERINGS CREDITS CREDITS LCS5011 LCS5012 Academic Literacy and Communication 12 0.082 Studies PIM5011 PIM5012 Personal Information Management 0 0 ITE115C ITE125C Information Technology Essentials IA & IB 30 0.204 ITM115C ITM125C Information Technology Mathematics IA & 30 0.204 IB PSA115C Problem-solving and Algorithms 15 0.102 SPG115C System Software IA 15 0.102 SPG125C System Software IB 15 0.102 SSD115C SSD125C System Software Development I 30 0.104 · Total: 147 1.000
+1 ST YEAR INSTRUCTIONAL OFFERINGS SAQA HEMIS SEMESTER 1 SEMESTER 2 INSTRUCTIONAL OFFERINGS CREDITS CREDITS LCS5011 LCS5012 Academic Literacy and Communication 12 0.082 Studies PIM5011 PIM5012 Personal Information Management 0 0 ITE115C ITE125C Information Technology Essentials IA & IB 30 0.204 ITM115C ITM125C Information Technology Mathematics IA & 30 0.204 IB PSA115C Problem-solving and Algorithms 15 0.102 SPG115C System Software IA 15 0.102 SPG125C System Software IB 15 0.102 SSD115C SSD125C System Software Development I 30 0.204 Total: 147 1.000